Life is rich in sounds and patterns and so is the mysterious universe

-Nicola Rae is an immersive sound specific digital projection that translates aurora simulations into sound patterns under the guidance and advice of Professor Isobel Hook and Professor Jim Wild.
+Nicola Rae has created an immersive sound specific digital projection that translates aurora simulations into sound patterns under the guidance and advice of Professor Isobel Hook and Professor Jim Wild.

 Engaging with sited acoustic experimentation has become part of her art practice since 2005.
 Recent projects have involved researching live sonic processes made visual through the use of sound emission analysers.
 These installations include projections of interactive sound visualizations that respond to a variety of acoustic sources and microphones, picking up participative co-production of sonic experimentation.
 Other sound frequency works respond directly to electro-acoustic phenomena.
 ‘Interplanetary Radio Frequencies: received from different planetary magnetospheres 1979-2017’ involves